DoryanSadi/DoryanSadi/README.md

 #### *Games Development | Software Development/Engineering | Web Development | Sprite Animation*
 ![GitHub Banner](https://user-images.githubusercontent.com/39602652/113458955-fd4a7b00-940b-11eb-830b-4f7f2fc12cb4.png)

 Hey there!
 My name is Doryan, from the United Kingdom, England!
 My hobbies include: gaming, fitness/gym, coding and many more.
 Looking to kickstart my career in the gaming industry.
 I possess experience with languages such as Python, C++ and JavaScript.
-To find out more check me out on LinkedIn at: https://www.linkedin.com/in/doryan-sadi-768642127/ or follow me on Instagram: https://www.instagram.com/doryan.s/ for more updates.
+To find out more check me out on LinkedIn at: https://www.linkedin.com/in/doryan-sadi-768642127/ or follow me on my main Instagram: https://www.instagram.com/doryan.s/ for more updates.

 Skills: Javascript/Phaser, C++, C#, Python, Unity & Adobe Creative Cloud